 }

-NOTE This includes the identifier specific to the SHAKEN certificate framework constructed as part of the certificate application request and CSR processing.
+NOTE: This includes the identifier specific to the SHAKEN certificate framework constructed as part of the certificate application request and CSR processing.
 The response shall also include the SHAKEN specific challenge type of “token”.

-5) Using the URL of the challenge, the ACME client shall respond to this challenge with the Service Provider Code token to validate the Service Providers authority to request an STI certificate.
+5) Using the URL of the challenge, the ACME client shall respond to this challenge with the Service Provider Code token to validate the Service Provider’s authority to request an STI certificate.
 An HTTP POST shall be sent back in the form as follows:

 POST /acme/authz/asdf/0 HTTP/1.1